 - Run intensity

 - Genetics, and

-- How much water do you need to drink while running in the heat
+- How much water should I drink while running in the heat?

 So, let’s get moving!